Chivier/YA-PapersWithCode/data/ya-paperswithcode-database/README.md

 A comprehensive database and API server for PapersWithCode data with advanced AI-powered search capabilities.

+> [!IMPORTANT]
+> **🚀 Seeking Compute Sponsors**
+>
+> The AI Agent Search feature requires significant computational resources to deliver optimal performance.
+We are actively seeking compute sponsors to help scale this service and make it freely available to the research community.
+>
+> If you or your organization can provide GPU compute resources or cloud credits, please reach out to us.
+Your support will enable:
+> - Faster search response times
+> - Support for more concurrent users
+> - Enhanced model capabilities
+> - Continued free access for researchers worldwide
+>
+> **Contact us**: Open an issue with the label `compute-sponsorship` or reach out directly through GitHub discussions.

 ## 🚀 Features

 ### Core Features